mikeagn/CEC2013/README.md

 of the CEC'2013 Special Session and Competition on Niching Methods for Multimodal Function Optimization.

-The Test suite for the competition is implemented in MATLAB and C++.
+The Test suite for the competition is implemented in MATLAB, JAVA, C/C++ and python.

 --------------------------------------------------------------------------------
 - Documentation: